ait-energy/matsim-drs/README.md

 **Matching Algorithm**

-- `cellSize`: The side length of square zones in meters used in zone registers of riders requests.
+- `maxMatchingDistanceMeters`: Maximum euclidean distance between requests to be considered by the matching algorithm, i.e. if both the distance between two requests' origin and destination location are closer than the given value they are potential matches.
   The default value is good for urban areas.
-For large areas with sparsely distributed population and low drs share, you may consider using a bigger cell size.
-On the other hand, if neighbourhoodSize is very low, a smaller cell size may work better.
+  For large areas with sparsely distributed population and low drs share, you may consider using a larger value.
 - `maxPossibleCandidates`: Limits the number of possible riders requests considered for a driver during the matching process.
   Used to speed up computations, values 20 to 40 make a good trade-off between computational speed and quality of results.
   To turn off this feature specify a sufficiently big number (not recommended).
 - `minDriverLegMeters`: minimum length of legs (routed with the drsDriver mode) to be considered for the drs driver mode.
 0 means no minimum.
 - `minRiderLegMeters` minimum length of legs (routed with the drsDriver mode) to be considered for the drs ride mode.
 0 means no minimum.
 - `timeSegmentLengthSeconds`: The duration of the time segments used in time segment registers of riders requests.
-  To avoid scenarios where a driver and a rider departure time are close but cross a segment boundary candidate requests are token not only from the current segment but also from the one before and after.
+  To avoid scenarios where a driver and a rider departure time are close, but cross a segment boundary, candidate requests are taken not only from the current segment but also from the one before and after.

 **Simulation / Plan Adjustment**